maoqide/RPi_Dockerfiles/mqtt/generic-dockerfile/README.md

 - passive sensors

 ### what can do
-you can start multi active sensors, and if any one of them publish SIGNAL_DO to a topic, the passive sensor subscribed to the same topic with DO.
+you can start multi active sensors, and if any one of them publish SIGNAL_DO to a topic, the passive sensor subscribed to the same topic will DO.

 ## active
 active sensors like pir/light sensor/voice sensor...